-A flowchart is a graphical representation of decisions and the results of those decisions mapped out in individual shapes that was developed by Herman Goldstine and John von Neumann in the 1940's.
-Flowcharts allow for a step-by-step diagram to be drawn out that help describe complex situations such as the steps in programming code or troubleshooting a computer.
-The picture shows basic flowchart shapes that can be used in Microsoft Visio, a popular program used to design and create flowcharts and diagrams.
+A flowchart is a graphical representation of decisions and their respective results mapped out in individual shapes.
+It was that was developed by Herman Goldstine and John von Neumann in the 1940's.
+Flowcharts provide a step-by-step diagram for mapping out complex situations, such as programming code or troubleshooting problems with a computer.
+The picture to the right shows an image from Microsoft Visio, a popular program used to design and create flowcharts and diagrams.

-Below is an example of a basic flowchart created in Visio that gives a good example of how a flowchart may appear.
-As can be seen in the example below, you have several steps that can be followed to help determine a cause of computer problem.
-For example, if the computer is not turning on, but the power light is on, it's likely you need to turn on the monitor.
-Of course, this is just an example and not the full set of steps required to troubleshoot a computer.
+Below is an example of a basic flowchart created in Visio that gives a good representation of their layout.
+As can be seen, you have several steps that may be followed systematically to help determine the cause of computer problem.
+Of course, this is just an example and not the full set of steps required to troubleshoot computer issues.